Ecommerce website testing: How to make it effective to not miss any problem that annoys users?

 The test team is experienced and professional in ecommerce web testing

-Last but not least, the tester who takes over the tests are required to have general testing skills and experience in ecommerce website testing.
+Last but not least, the tester who takes over the tests is required to have general testing skills and experience in ecommerce website testing.

 Key Aspects May Be Covered While Testing An Ecommerce Website